texora/GeekU/src/shared/util/Log.md

   Log.FATAL
 ```

-NOTE: Additional log levels may be created through configuration.

 A log emits a probe at a designated severity level.
 The probe is
 conditionally emitted, depending on the filter setting (again, more
 on this later).